 Step two—Examining the past

-The next thing want to do is to start digging into the past.
-What we’re looking for are the key lessons which came out of our experiences over time.
+The next thing you want to do is to start digging into the past.
+What we’re looking for are the key lessons that came out of our experiences over time.

 We’ve done a little of that with the executive summary which focused primarily on last year.